shubhsharma10/CourseManager_Angular/README.md

 - When admin is logged in, Admin button will be enabled on Admin profile page, which goes to Admin page for adding, updating section and deleting section.
 - If a section is selected for update, Add Section button is disabled and Update,Delete enabled.
+- If Admin deletes a section in which students are enrolled, then all enrollments which belong to that section will be deleted.
+- When Admin changes section seats, he is not allowed to enter max seats less than enrolled number of students in that section.
 - If no section is selected, then Add Section is enabled.
 - User can only enroll if he is Student i.e. Anonymous user and Admin user can't enroll.
 - Student can enroll or withdraw from sections page.